looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 -  ``layerindex-show-depends``: Finds layer dependencies from the layer index.

--  ``save-build-conf``: Saves the currently active build configuration (``conf/local.conf``, ``conf/bblayers.conf``) as a template into a layer.
-   This template can later be used for setting up builds via :term:``TEMPLATECONF``.
-   For information about saving and using configuration templates, see ":ref:`dev-manual/common-tasks:creating a custom template configuration directory`".

 -  ``create-layer``: Creates a basic layer.

--  ``create-layers-setup``: Writes out a configuration file and/or a script that can replicate the directory structure and revisions of the layers in a current build.
-   For more information, see ":ref:`dev-manual/common-tasks:saving and restoring the layers setup`".

 Creating a General Layer Using the ``bitbake-layers`` Script
 ------------------------------------------------------------